 What Do Registered Nurses Do?

-How Might Nurses Prepare for Their Roles?
+How Might One Prepare for Becoming a Registered Nurse?

 You can obtain an RN title after completing an accredited associate degree program and passing the NCLEX exam.
 Some employers prefer to hires nurses who hold bachelor degrees.
 And in fact, the popularity of the BSN (bachelor of science in nursing) has prompted many schools to offer online RN-to-BSN programs.

-Can I Earn a Nursing Degree Online?
+Can I Earn an Nursing Degree Online?

 If you don’t already have hands-on, clinical training in nursing, but you’d like to study nursing online, you might consider earning your LPN credential first.
 Licensed practical nurse programs (often certificate or diploma programs) must be completed in person.
 Afterward however, you may be able to complete an LPN-to-BSN program online, and work toward your RN credential that way.